 The V-One’s software feels more like an app on your phone than traditional CAM software.
 It takes Gerber files and turns them into instructions for the machine to print conductive tracks or dispense solder paste.

-You can comfortably make a simple single layer board in under an hour.
+You can comfortably make a simple single layer board in two to three hours.